data301-2020-winter2/course-project-group_1020/README.md

 ## Team Members

 - Dylan Molloy: An engineering student learning the ropes of programming and data manipulation!
-- Nicholas Demetrick: Not verry good with writting senteces about him self.
+- Nicholas Demetrick: Not very good with writing sentences about himself (or spelling).
 - Nikita Korobkin: A computer science student who hates GitHub.

 ## References